kapilsid/TagService/README.md

 "# TagService"
-This Service tags the unstrutured free text.
+Tag Service tags the unstrutured free text.
 Currently in works only for English.
 The service extracts the noun entities and scraps the entities on the google.
 It detects and returns-
 1. Language